-Margaret is an audio engineer based out of Nashville, TN.
-During the week, she’s a mastering engineer at Welcome to 1979.
-If she isn’t in the mastering studio, she’s working on location recording projects throughout the region.
+Margaret is an audio engineer based out of Los Angeles, CA. During the week, she’s a Broadcast and Recording Technician at NPR.
+If she isn’t at the broadcast desk, she’s a freelance mastering engineer (who also cuts the lacquer masters destined for the pressing plant).
 If she isn’t doing one of those two things…she’s most likely running.

 Luthar’s journey took her to an engineering residency at the Banff Centre for the Arts in Banff, Alberta, a position as a senior audio engineer at the Aspen Music Festival in Colorado (for a total of three summers, ’09, ’10, ’16), and finally to Stavanger, Norway.
 In Stavanger, she participated in the Music Production and Recording program at the University of Stavanger for a post graduate degree.
 After a stint in Belgium as an intern at Galaxy Studios, Margaret moved back to Norway, spending 5 years as a mastering engineer at Sonovo Mastering in Stavanger.

 In Norway Margaret fully developed her engineering skills in the realm of mastering, as well as furthered her professional expertise in on-location classical music recording.
 In addition, she was a sound recordist for film projects, and an audio archivist for the Norwegian Institute of Recorded Sound.
 She also worked as a live sound engineer for venues in the Stavanger region.